 During the injection, the sample is separated from the flow buffer by air plugs.
 The air plugs will minimize the mixing of the sample with the flow buffer minimizing concentration differences at the beginning and the end of the analyte injection.
 To check for a uniform sample plug, inject running buffer with an extra 25 mM NaCl.
 A non-uniform sample plug may indicate that the system needs cleaning.

-Use the KINJECT command to minimize dispersion at the beginning and end of the analyte injection.
-Minimizing needle and auto sampler movement will also give a better dissociation curve, especially with low response levels, by holding the needle in the injection port until the dissociation time has elapsed.
-Long injection times suffer from some dispersion at the end of the injection.
+Use the best injection command to minimize dispersion at the beginning and end of the analyte injection.
+Minimizing needle and auto sampler movement will also give a better dissociation curve, especially with low response levels.
+Long injection times can suffer from some dispersion at the end of the injection.
 Especially when steady state is reached, some downward response can be seen.

 Spikes after reference subtraction

 After reference subtraction, large spikes can be seen at the beginning and end of an injection.
 The overall association and dissociation curves are correct except for at the beginning (1-4 seconds) and at the end of the injection.
 This is because the flow channels are in series and the sample rate deviates slightly.
 The effect is that the reference is a little "out of phase" with the other channels.
-Using the inline reference subtraction function of the BIACORE CONTROL SOFTWARE minimizes this effect.
+Using the inline reference subtraction function of the control software when available can minimize this effect.
 In addition, changing all the samples to the flow buffer can minimize the bulk refractive index problems further.